 Alsatian-Style Sausage & Chops Casserole

-Sauerkraut originated, I learned while living in Paris, in an area that is now in France—the Alsace region.
+Sauerkraut originated in an area that is now in France—the Alsace region.
 The area was a part of France, then a part of Germany, then a part of France, then Germany, and now, again, France.
 The food there is spectacular and this dish is extremely popular.
 The trick to this recipe is ensuring the sauerkraut is treated correctly.
 It should not be bitter but sweet when properly cooked.
 Don’t go for the canned kraut when making the dish—almost all the markets now carry fresh sauerkraut in foil or plastic bags.
 This is not a dish for the faint hearted—it is a hearty, filling dish.
-The amounts I have shown here will easily serve 6 hungry folks, or four if Jay is eating.
+The amounts I have shown here will easily serve 6 hungry folks.

 You will need: